benibela/xidel/readme.txt

 ================================================ Basics ================================================

-The trivial usage is to extract an expression from a webpage like:
+The most common usage is to extract an expression from a webpage like:

    xidel http://www.example.org --extract //title

 Instead of one or more urls, you can also pass file names or the xml data itself (xidel "<html>.." ...).
-The --extract option can be abbreviated as -e, and there are few different kind of extract expressions:
+The --extract option can be abbreviated as -e, and there are different kinds of extract expressions:

-  1 ) XPath 2 expressions, with some changes and additional functions.
+  1 ) XPath 2 expressions, with some extensions and additional functions.

   2 ) XQuery 1 expressions

-  3 ) CSS 3 selectors.
+  3 ) XPath 3 and XQuery 3 expressions, but these standards are not entirely supported yet

-  4 ) Templates, a simplified version of the page which is pattern matched against the input
+  4 ) CSS 3 selectors

-  5 ) Multipage templates, i.e. a file that contains templates for several pages
+  5 ) Templates, a simplified version of the page which is pattern matched against the input

-  6 ) (XPath 3 and XQuery 3 expressions, but they are work in progress and very incomplete  )
+  6 ) Multipage templates, i.e. a file that contains templates for several pages

-The different kinds except multipage templates are usually automatically detected, but a certain type can be forced with the extract-kind option.
+These different kinds except multipage templates are usually automatically detected, but a certain type can be forced with the extract-kind option.
 Or by using the shorter --xpath "..", --xquery "..", --css ".." options.
 Especially XQuery and template expressions are easily confused by the auto detector.
-(Xidel assumes templates, if the expression starts with a "<" )
+(Xidel assumes templates, if the expression starts with a "<" ) If no XPath/XQuery version is given, Xidel uses the 3.0 mode.

-See the sections below for a more detailed description of each expression kind.
+See the sections below for a more detailed description of each kind of expression.